Once a good, traditional club, now transformed into a sort of butique hotel with the charm and ambiance of an airport lounge.

 And sadly it is the same everywhere.
 Old charm has been scrubbed away or covered with acrylic paint, replaced with plastic perfection.
 Whenever you see a bust or statue, you have to supress the urge to tap it to check if it is just a hollow plastic cast.
 The only exception is the dining room, which was already like an airport lounge.
 This has now been transformed into a room where Art Deco flirts with both the 50s, the 60s and the 90s.
 Surprisingly, given what they have done to the rest of the club, it is not wholly unsuccessful.
 It would seem they have gone so far past tacky-american that they are approaching style from the opposite direction.

 The plastic-fantastic Texas inspiration is still present in the dining room, though, but in the form of the waiting staff.
-“Hi, my name is Peter and I’m going to be your waiter tonight” is a phrase that can be calculated to send shivers down the spine of proper English gentlemen.
-On the plus side, they knew their menu, and having clearly been trained at a Disney Resort in Orlando, Florida, were responsive, polite and helpful.
+“Hi, my name is Peter and I’m going to be your waiter tonight” is a phrase that can be calculated to send shivers down the spine of any real English gentlemen.
+On the plus side, they know their menu, and having clearly been trained at a Disney Resort in Orlando, Florida, were responsive, polite and helpful.
 The food was good, too.
 Outside the restaurant, though, the staff at the Lansdowne are totally clueless.
 The porters couldn’t care less if you’re a member or not and the bar staff can’t tell their port from their sherry or their Armagnac from their Cognac.

 All in all, the Lansdowne has managed to transform itself, undoubtedly at great financial expense, from a good, traditional for-the-members-by-the-members club, to something that has all the charm and ambiance of an airport terminal.